illustration of a car in front of a row of buildings

 Oly will notify you and your employer of any FBT liability incurred.

-Depending on your account balance, Oly may be able to use some of the funds in your novated lease account.
-Your employer may also contact you to discuss your options and organise payment.
+Your employer may contact you to discuss your options and organise payment.

 Why do my deductions differ from my proposal?